 Taxi scam is one of the most common scams in Vietnam and has been written in many blogs.
-My tips for you is choosing good taxis such as Vinasun, Mailinh, Saigontourist.
+My tips for you are choosing good taxis such as Vinasun, Mai Linh, Saigontourist.
 You can also book a drive through GrabCar and Uber.

 6. Motorbike Scam

-Motorbike might be a good choice to drive around because it’s cheaper and more effective than taxi in crowded cities such as Hanoi and Ho Chi Minh City.
-You can deal with a motorbike taxi driver a good price from hotel to an attraction, for example 50,000 VND.
-But when you arrive, he ask you to pay 500,000 VND because you heard the price wrong.
-You can download GrabBike and Uber-Moto to your smartphone and book a drive easily and safe.
+Motorbike might be a good choice to drive around because it’s cheaper and more effective than a taxi in crowded cities such as Hanoi and Ho Chi Minh City.
+You can deal with a motorbike taxi driver a good price from the hotel to an attraction, for example, 50,000 VND.
+But when you arrive, he asks you to pay 500,000 VND because you heard the price wrong.
+You can download GrabBike and Uber-Moto to your smartphone and book a drive easy and safe.

 7. Restaurants/Street Food Stalls that do not display prices